microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

-# Fluid objects and interfaces
+# Fluid Objects and interfaces

 In the previous section we introduced distributed data structures and demonstrated how to use them.
-The Fluid component model enables us to combine those distributed data structures and our own code (business logic) into a modular, reusable piece.
-This in turn enables us to modularize pieces of our application -- data included -- and re-use them or embed them elsewhere.
+Now let's discuss how to leverage those distributed data structures from our own code (business logic) to create modular, reusable pieces.
+These pieces fall into the category of the `fluid object`s discussed in the last section, along with DDSes themselves.

-The key things to understand are:
+One of the primary design principles in the Fluid Framework is to support feature detection and delegation patterns between `fluid object`s.
+**Feature detection** is a technique to dynamically determine the capabilities of another component, while **delegation** means that the implementation of an interface can be delegated to another object.

 ---